The Legacy Data Retailers Rely on Today

 We have reached the point where traditional allocation planning tools are too crude for the modern digital retail landscape.
 They don’t provide enough granular product attributes to work with, forcing retailers instead to take a shot in the dark with new launches.

 Lily AI allows retailers to go deeper into demand, with the power to mine more than 15,000 product attributes and one billion data points for insight.
 And it’s not just about the numbers.
 The platform can even identify products that are visually similar to items that perform well, to support improved trend forecasting and planning.
 Retailers can integrate that enhanced data gathering into their own e-commerce platform to power up forecasting across the entire stack.
-A true customer intent platform such as Lily AI’s pushes accurate and actionable data into every system of record used by modern retailers.
+A true product content enrichment platform such as Lily AI’s pushes accurate and actionable data into every system of record used by modern retailers.

 Lack of demand forecasting leaves money on the table.
 Even worse, it can reach a critical point where cracks appear throughout the whole supply chain, threatening a store’s survival overall.